 Success has James Brewster's name written all over it, and he also has his heart set on his boss's daughter.
 A con artist hires him to help out on a bank scheme, but then again, James will ...
 See full summary »

 Jane, a young French woman, pregnant and unmarried, takes a room in a seedy London boarding house, which is inhabited by an assortment of misfits.
 She considers getting an abortion, but is ...
 See full summary »

-Miss Poly decides to spend a few months with her wealthy spinster aunt as a traveling companion.
-While in India her Aunt's demise leaves her alone to persue her freedom and explore an ...
+Miss Polly decides to spend a few months with her wealthy spinster aunt as a traveling companion.
+While in India her aunt's demise leaves her alone to pursue her freedom and explore an ...
 See full summary »

 Little Kathy discovers a man wanted for murder hiding in her family's barn.
 When she asks him who he is, he says Jesus Christ just before he goes unconscious.
 Kathy and her siblings are convinced that he is Jesus and try to hide him from grown-ups.
 Written by

 45 of 49 people found this review helpful.